la-oey/crayon-coaster/README.md

 ## prompt_GPT4_Vision asks GPT4 to do the rating task

 Feeds rating task prompt and images to the OpenAI server to ask GPT-4-turbo and GPT-4o to rate the coolness, uniqueness, and feasibility of solutions.
+Set up OpenAI API using this documentation: https://platform.openai.com/docs/quickstart

+NOTE: You will need a .txt file structured as, replacing "this-is-your-api-key-XXXXXXXXXXXXXXX" with your own key:

+api_key=this-is-your-api-key-XXXXXXXXXXXXXXX

 prompt_GPT4_image_solutions.py feeds in example solutions (connect-DE8DEC42101C48DEAF5B12C04FCE8999_img20.png, connect-EA1DDBB0D9E5471381D5FD3553DC8E12_img22.png) and prints GPT4's response to the terminal.